 This research was supported by the Israel Science Foundation.

-We thank Gil Rubin and Shaul Karni for ideas regarding efficient implementation of our haplotyping algorithm.
-We thank Uffe Kjærulff and the Research Unit of Decision Support Systems Aalborg University for providing us the datasets and support to conduct experiment C. We also thank Anna Tzemach for computer assistance.
+We thank Gil Rubin and Shaul Karni for ideas regarding efficient implementation of our haplotyping algorithm, and Sofia Grinberg and Adi Mano for implementing another version of our algorithm.

+We thank Uffe Kjærulff and the Research Unit of Decision Support Systems Aalborg University for providing us the datasets and support to conduct experiment G. We also thank Anna Tzemach for